ttariik/Truck-Signs-API/truck_signs_api/README.md

 ## Description

 __Signs for Trucks__ is an online store to buy pre-designed vinyls with custom lines of letters (often call truck letterings).
 The store also allows clients to upload their own designs and to customize them on the website as well.
-Aside from the vinyls that are the main product of the store, clients can also purchase simple lettering vinyls with no truck logo, a fire extinguisher vinyl, and/or a vinyl with only the truck unit number (or another number selected by the client)
+Aside from the vinyls that are the main product of the store, clients can also purchase simple lettering vinyls with no truck logo, a fire extinguisher vinyl, and/or a vinyl with only the truck unit number (or another number selected by the client).

 ### Settings